CopernicaMarketingSoftware/Documentation/MarketingSuite/template-editor/link-parameters.md

 traffic to your website by adding tags to your links.
 A populair example of link extension is the
 [Google Analytics URL builder](https://support.google.com/analytics/answer/1033867 "Google Analytics URL builder").
-Adding these paremeters (also known as UTM codes for Google Analytics) to your links allows you to filter on traffic from specific campaigns in Google Analytics.
+Adding these parameters (also known as UTM codes for Google Analytics) to your links allows you to filter on traffic from specific campaigns in Google Analytics.